apache/shardingsphere/docs/document/content/reference/encrypt/_index.en.md

 1. Before system migration

-Assuming that the system needs to encrypt the `pwd` field of `t_user`, the business side uses Apache ShardingSphere to replace the standardized JDBC interface, which basically requires no additional modification (we also provide Spring Boot Starter, Spring Namespace, YAML and other access methods to meet different business requirements).
+Assuming that the system needs to encrypt the `pwd` field of `t_user`, the business side uses Apache ShardingSphere to replace the standardized JDBC interface, which basically requires no additional modification (we also provide YAML and other access methods to meet different business requirements).
 In addition, we would like to demonstrate a set of encryption configuration rules, as follows:

 ```yaml
 -!ENCRYPT